constancehermit/MindGarden/content/garden/our-thinking-may-not-happen-only-in-the-brain.md

 ---
 title: Our Thinking may not Happen Only in the Brain
 tags:
-    - thoughts
+    - cognition
 createdAt: 17.08.2022
 updatedAt: 17.08.2022
 ---

-# Our Thinking may not Happen Only in the Brain

-Our thinking may not happen only in the brain.
-Embodied Cognition theorises that our whole bodies are involved, and Embedded Cognition takes that further and suggests that we include frequently-used tools in our body representation.
+Embodied Cognition theorizes that our whole bodies are involved, and Embedded Cognition takes that further and suggests that we include frequently-used tools in our body representation.

 ---
 References: